valkey-io/valkey-doc/docs/interact/programmability/functions-intro.md

 linkTitle: "Functions"
 weight: 1
 description: >
-   Scripting with Redis 7 and beyond
+   Scripting with Redis OSS 7 and beyond
 aliases:
     - /topics/functions-intro
     - /docs/manual/programmability/functions-intro/
 ---

 Redis Functions is an API for managing code to be executed on the server.
-This feature, which became available in Redis 7, supersedes the use of [EVAL](/docs/manual/programmability/eval-intro) in prior versions of Redis.
+This feature, which became available in Redis OSS 7, supersedes the use of [EVAL](/docs/manual/programmability/eval-intro) in prior versions of Redis.

 ## Prologue (or, what's wrong with Eval Scripts?)